Tom1975/SugarConvDsk/README.md

 Usage
 =====
 Usage : SugarConvDsk source [destination] [-s=side] [-second=path][-o=outputformat] [-r] [-f=filter]
+    or  SugarConvDsk -cat=user [-sort] [-sort] source

+	If -cat option is not used, SugarConvDsk will perform a format conversion.

     -s=side : Select side of the disk to convert.
        Side can be 1 or 2